freddolino-lab/ipod_v1_2020/doc/README.md

 # Introduction

-This source tree contains a complete system suitable for running read processing and scoring on IPOD data sets, using version 1.0 of the processing pipeline (equivalent to that used in [this paper](https://doi.org/10.1101/2020.01.29.924811)).
+This source tree contains a complete system suitable for running read processing and scoring on IPOD data sets, using version 1.2 of the processing pipeline (currently in revision; an outgrowth of the methods described in [this paper](https://doi.org/10.1101/2020.01.29.924811)).
 Note that several hardcoded choices in the present version make it suitable only for analysis of data from the *E. coli* MG1655 strain, using the U00096.3 reference genome.
 Ongoing development is in progress for a more general purpose version of these workflows.

 # Installation